MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 No, credits either come from environment allocation or comes from organization (tenant) level unallocated credits but there's no automatic switch from environment credits to organization (tenant) credits.

-As soon as environment has allocated credits, credits only come from environment credits.
+As soon as environment allocates credits, credits only come from environment credits.
 If environment consumption is higher than allocated credits, then environment is in overage.

 ### How do you consider the 'large margin' to block model runs in important overage?